 Supplementary Reading Tip: This article shows why reservations about the conversion rate are justified as an alleged performance factor.

 The following factors cause the customer to click on certain entries in the search result rather than others.

-- Main picture: meaningful, high quality / resolution, scope of delivery / size and other important specifications immediately recognizable
+- Main picture: meaningful, high quality/resolution, the scope of delivery/size, and other important specifications immediately recognizable

-- Title: meaningful, includes the main product features, optimal length
+- Title: meaningful, includes the main product features, the optimal length

 - Ratings: average and number

 - Price: Corresponds to the target price of the customer or below

 - Promotion, Coupon, …: Yes / No

 Creating SEO Basics – The Content Relevance Analysis

 Important, as shown above, is the relevance of the product to the user’s search query.
 It’s all about Amazon on various factors.
 The appropriate category of the product to its content is important, but also how much search terms harmonize with the product and the customer search intention.
 Often too much emphasis is placed on traffic and too little on conversion keywords.
 What that means, let’s look at the details below.